An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: Examples

-Notice that the value of $\omega_{11}$ is much larger than the others because it refers to the intercept.
-In the the logit model, the $V_i$'s are i.i.d. with $\LK$ distribution.
-We studied the performance of the same three priors for $\beta$ as in the probit case.
-In the logit set up, the diagonal components of $\Omega$, appearing in the first two prior, were fixed to the following values:
+With the logistic model, the $V_i$s are i.i.d. with a $\LK(\cdot)$ distribution.
+We have explored the performance of the same priors for $\beta$ as in the probit case.
+The diagonal components of $\Omega$ for the Gaussian prior are the ones used in the probit case multiplied by $\pi^2 / 3$, which is the expected value of a logistic Kolmogorov distribution; in all other cases, we have set the scaling parameters to have roughly the same prior credible intervals at level $95\%$ of the Gaussian case.
+Specific values are reported in Table \ref{priorPar}.

+For all the simulation studies, we have reported the \textit{effective sample size per second}, which is the \textit{effective sample size} (ESS) divided by the computational time in seconds.
+More in detail, if $N$ is the number of simulations, in the importance sampling case, the ESS is computed as